FreeStreamAVS/Notifications/README.txt

-23
+24
 |||
-3/6/2017
+3/8/2017

-Software has been Updated
+Software has been Updated - Live tv has been fixed

-Update is ready for download exit and go to FreeStream Pro and click #3 to install update
+Update is ready for download exit